oracle-livelabs/apex/apex-professional-hol14/using-themes-and-theme-styles.md

     ![Select Theme to Redwood Light](images/delete-region.png " ")

-12. Select **Task Status** region and in the Property Editor, enter/select the following:
+12. Select **Update Task Status** region and in the Property Editor, enter/select the following:

     - Under Source: